LechlechLatifa/Reconstruction-algorithms-phylogenetic-trees/README.md

   * Unweighted Pair Group Method with Arithmetic Mean (UPGMA), clustering
   * Neighbor Joining (NJ)

   A distance matrix M is said to be a metric if and only if :
   * it is not negtive  $M_{ij} ≥ 0 $, for all  $i, j$
   * it is symmetric: $M_{ij} = M_{ji}$ and $M_{ii} = 0$, for all $i, j$
   * it satisfies the triangle inequality: $M_{ij}$ + $M_{jk} ≥ M_{ik}$, for all $i, j, k$

- A distance matrix M can be additive ultrametric
+  distance matrix M can be additive ultrametric
   In the context of molecular phylogenetics, an additive matrix is a technique for displaying the evolutionary distances between sequences.
 This matrix shows the evolutionary changes that have taken place between various biological sequences, including sequences of DNA, RNA, and proteins.
   Based on:
   * Buneman’s 4-point condition Theorem:  M is additive if and only if the 4-point condition is satisfied

   UPGMA (Unweighted Pair Group Method with Arithmetic Mean)